InterObservers.

 The best teams also build a habit of feedback that is direct and routine, so issues get raised early instead of festering into sidebar conversations.
 When candor is normal, gossip has less oxygen, and morale stops leaking out the side door.

 Training is the cheapest fix.
-A short session on what counts as a personnel matter, when to loop in human resources, and how to give feedback in a positive way prevents most incidents before they start.
-Many managers cross the line out of a bad habit, not malice, and clear expectations reset that habit.
+A short session on what counts as a personnel matter, when to loop in human resources, and how to give feedback in a positive way prevents most incidents.
+Many managers cross the line out of a bad habit, not malice.

 Red Flags of an Insecure Manager

 Patterns matter more than a single slip.
 Many managers vent occasionally; a few make it a system.
-Watch for a boss who consistently talks about team members instead of to them, often a gap in basic time management and people skills and self-control.
+Watch for a boss who consistently talks about team members instead of to them, often a gap in the self-control behind solid self-management habits.

 • Shares confidential personnel matters as casual conversation.